kithminrw/kithminrw/README.md

 - Contact me if you are interested in designing a micromouse; I am hoping to put up a proper repository on the micromouse project in the future after I design a new version of this project.

 ### Courses
- - I have designed alot of courses, mainly related to Embedded System Design, Embedded Machine Learning and Embedded Product Design for IoT.
+ - I have designed courses, mainly related to Embedded System Design, Embedded Machine Learning and Embedded Product Design for IoT.
 I will post more information about them here.

 #### EmbeddedML Short Course
 - I have been interested in developing and improving a course on embedded machine learning.